 If you are one of the many people with thinning hair or hair loss, you are not alone.
-Hair loss is extremely common, particularly in men.
+Male and female hair loss is extremely common, but it's particularly common in men.

-Fortunately, several surgical and non-surgical treatment options are available to slow down hair loss and reverse it.
-Whether you require medical treatment or surgery to restore your hair, The Treatment Rooms provides various solutions to help you achieve your desired look and feel self-confident.
+For many men suffering hair loss, they may want to consider non-surgical treatment options to slow down hair loss and reverse it.
+Whether you require medical treatment or surgery to restore your hair, The Treatment Rooms are able to consult you on various solutions to help you with your level of hair loss.

 What is male hair loss?